bbjoverbeek/Error_Group_name_not_found/README.md

 ```
 source env/bin/activate
 ```
-  - This will create a virtual environment to run the website
+  - This will create a virtual environment to run the website.

 When you have created a virtual environment, you have to run the following code in order to open the website: